Home / packaging

 Structural choices such as tuck end, auto‑lock bottom, sleeve, or telescoping rigid box change machine feed and consistency.
 Auto‑lock bottoms reduce manual folding steps but reduce usable inner height.
 Telescoping two‑piece rigid boxes add extra material and assembly cost.
 For e‑commerce, use single‑item layouts with internal bracing to restrict movement and reduce empty volume to control dimensional‑weight charges.

-The standard production steps for packaging follow a fixed technical sequence that controls accuracy, material use, and run timing.
-Each stage links structural design, artwork preparation, tooling, printing, converting, and quality checks.
+The standard packaging production workflow follows a controlled technical sequence that manages dimensional accuracy, material use, and production timing.
+Structural design, artwork preparation, tooling, printing, converting, and quality checks are linked so that approved specifications carry through to the finished pack.

 1. Brief and Product Data Collection

-Teams gather product geometry, internal and external dimensions, regulatory notes, and run‑length targets.
-They record substrate class, color expectations, and finishing needs.
-Examples include SBS (Solid Bleached Sulfate) vs. FBB (Folding Boxboard) grades for cartons or E‑flute vs. B‑flute for corrugated.
+Production planning begins with the collection of product geometry, internal and external dimensions, regulatory notes, and run-length targets.
+The brief also records substrate class, colour expectations, and finishing requirements.
+Depending on the packaging format, material decisions may involve SBS (Solid Bleached Sulfate) versus FBB (Folding Boxboard) for cartons or E-flute versus B-flute for corrugated packaging.

 2. Structural Engineering and Dieline Creation